Philemon – Paul’s Plea to a Friend, on Behalf of a Slave

 ii.
 Secondly, if Onesimus stayed he helped a man in chains.
 “Philemon, I know Onesimus might be of some use to you.
 Yet I am in chains and need all the help I can get.”

 iii.
-Thirdly, if Onesimus stayed he helped man in chains for the gospel.
+Thirdly, if Onesimus stayed he helped a man in chains for the gospel.
 “Philemon, please don’t forget why I am here in chains.
 Remember that it is for the sake of the gospel.”

 c.
 But without your consent I wanted to do nothing: Paul made his appeal and made it strong and skillfully.
 At the same time, he really did leave the decision to Philemon.
 He would appeal in love, but he would not trample over the rights of Philemon.